Yejashi/obsidianNotes/C++/std placeholders.md

 It is a way to "pre-configure" a function so that it can be called later with fewer arguments or with specific arguments already set.

 ### What is `std::placeholders`?
+`std::placeholders` is a namespace that provides placeholder objects (such as _1, _2, etc.) that are used with std::bind to represent arguments that will be passed to the bound function when it is invoked.